TrustAI/DeepConcolic/README.md

   --outputs DIR         the outputput test data directory --criterion nc, ssc...
                         the test criterion
-  --init INT            number of test samples to initialize the engine --max-iterations INT  maximum number of engine iterations (use < 0 for
+  --setup-only          only setup the coverage critierion and analyzer, and
-                        unlimited)
+                        terminate before engine initialization and startup --init INT            number of test samples to initialize the engine --max-iterations INT  maximum number of engine iterations (use < 0 for unlimited)